-Bile reflux occurs when bile — a digestive fluid produced in the liver — flows upward from your small intestine into your stomach and esophagus.
-Bile reflux often accompanies acid reflux — the backflow of stomach acids into your esophagus, the tube that connects your throat and stomach.
+Bile reflux occurs when bile — a digestive liquid produced in your liver — backs up (refluxes) into your stomach and esophagus (the tube that connects your mouth and stomach).
+Bile reflux may accompany acid reflux, the medical term for the backwash of stomach acids into your esophagus.

 Unlike acid reflux, bile reflux usually can't be completely controlled by changes in diet or lifestyle.
 Instead, bile reflux is most often managed with medications or, in severe cases, with surgery.